Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 Solution:

-- Check your spam folder for test emails
+- Check your spam and junk folder

 Issue-3: Custom Fields Not Saving